CASE STUDY

 Enjoy! 🚀

-🤖 BLE Device: Tech Stack Basics Relevant for Integration
+🤖 BLE Integration: Relevant Tech Stack Basics

 Let’s start with some technical details.
 Firstly, the data transfer between two BLE-enabled devices is regulated by GATT.
-It stands for Generic ATTribute Profile and basically generally defines that two devices with an exclusive connection communicate using the Services and Characteristics concepts.
+It stands for Generic ATTribute Profile and defines that two devices with an exclusive connection communicate using the Services and Characteristics concepts.
 Take a look at the following scheme and we’ll unpack it right after:

 BLE devices have Server and Client relationships where each separate BLE device or smartphone can play both roles